My Cat Ate an Edible What Should I Do?

 If you notice these symptoms in your cat, call the vet immediately.
 This could be a life-threatening medical emergency.
 And don’t worry about the vet turning you in if the cannabis is illegal where you live.
 Veterinarians are not required to call the police.
 The life of your cat could be in danger, and she needs to receive treatment as soon as possible.

-After you get to the vet, they will perform a physical exam of your cat.
+The vet will start by performing a physical exam on your cat.
 They will also run lab work and may induce vomiting if the cat has recently ingested in the cannabis.
-This will prevent more of the substance from being absorbed into the cat’s digestive system.
+This will prevent more of the substance from being absorbed through the cat’s digestive system.

-In most cases, the prognosis is very good for cats who have eaten cannabis and received prompt medical care.
+In most cases, the prognosis is very good for cats who have eaten cannabis if they have received prompt medical care.